-Children will enjoy the outstanding play area, nesting swans, tree swing, Holy Well and wildflowers on this walk.
+Children will enjoy the outstanding play area and tree swing on this walk.

 Mill Hanger is filled with wild garlic in spring